David-Shadow/magneto-python-aria-reborn/README.md

 help - Get Detailed Help
 log - Bot Log [owner only]
 ```
+# Dont forget to give a star follow my github profile.....for more hroku modss/..//
+# Dont forget to give a star follow my github profile.....for more hroku modss/..//
+# Dont forget to give a star follow my github profile.....for more hroku modss/..//
+# Heroku Deployment?

+-Fork/git the repo
+-upload token.pickle///if using SA then must upload token.pickle and token_sa.pickle..
+-upload SA accounts folder to root repo
+-upload credentials.json to root repo
+-then click the da button below

+<p align="center"><a href="https://heroku.com/deploy"> <img src="https://camo.githubusercontent.com/83b0e95b38892b49184e07ad572c94c8038323fb/68747470733a2f2f7777772e6865726f6b7563646e2e636f6d2f6465706c6f792f627574746f6e2e737667" alt="Deploy to Heroku" /></a></p>

+# Dont forget to give a star follow my github profile.....for more hroku modss/..//
+# Dont forget to give a star follow my github profile.....for more hroku modss/..//
+# Dont forget to give a star follow my github profile.....for more hroku modss/..//
+# Dont forget to give a star follow my github profile.....for more hroku modss/..//
+# Dont forget to give a star follow my github profile.....for more hroku modss/..//

 # How to deploy?
 Deploying is pretty much straight forward and is divided into several steps as follows:

-## Heroku Deployment?
-1)Fork/git the repo
-2)upload token.pickle///if using SA then must upload token.pickle and token_sa.pickle..
-3)upload SA accounts folder to root repo
-4)upload credentials.json to root repo
-5)then click the da button below

-<p align="center"><a href="https://heroku.com/deploy"> <img src="https://camo.githubusercontent.com/83b0e95b38892b49184e07ad572c94c8038323fb/68747470733a2f2f7777772e6865726f6b7563646e2e636f6d2f6465706c6f792f627574746f6e2e737667" alt="Deploy to Heroku" /></a></p>

-# Dont forget to give a star follow my github profile.....for more hroku modss/..//

 ## Installing requirements